We are committed to meeting the needs of our members with green energy solutions.

 As your electric cooperative, we are your source for energy and information.
-With more than 230 WRVEC members opting for net metering, we know a thing or two about solar PV systems.
+With hundreds of WRVEC members opting for net metering, we know a thing or two about solar PV systems.
 If you would like to install and operate power generation on the WRVEC system, we recommend you review the following:

 - Make your home more energy efficient before buying a solar system.
 This can cut energy usage and potentially reduce the size of your new solar energy system – saving you money.

 - Call our team to answer questions, provide resource materials, and determine your energy needs.